jisosomppi/log-analysis/builds/readonlyREST.md

 This seemed to work properly.
 However, a question about permissions rose up, because this is the exact same looking thing that crashed my ElasticSearch when I tried to install SearchGuard.
 ![kuva2](https://i.imgur.com/EZPLz4O.png)

+The plugin can be removed with:
+`sudo /usr/share/elasticsearch/bin/elasticsearch-plugin remove readonlyrest`

+Now, according to Tero's post, we should add *readonlyREST* configuration into the *elasticsearch.yml*.